Bank's King urges patience with austerity plan

 King's comments, which spell out a long and tough road to Britain's recovery, may revive accusations of partisanship.

-Last year, Bank policymaker Adam Posen said he felt King had overstepped the line by supporting the Conservative-Liberal Democrat coalition's plan to cut public spending faster than the previous Labour government had planned.
+Last year, BoE policymaker Adam Posen said he felt King had overstepped the line by supporting the Conservative-Liberal Democrat coalition's plan to cut public spending faster than the previous Labour government had planned.

 That forced Chancellor George Osborne to defend King, saying he had not taken sides in politics.